 Most cultures assume that punishment is an effective way to deter aggression and violence.
 Punishment is defined as inflicting pain or removing pleasure for a misdeed.
 Punishment can range in intensity from spanking a child to executing a convicted killer.
 Parents use it, organizations use it, and governments use it, but does it work?
 Today, aggression researchers have their doubts.
 Punishment is most effective when it is: (a) intense, (b) prompt, (c) applied consistently and with certainty, (d) perceived as justified, and (e) possible to replace the undesirable punished behavior with a desirable alternative behavior (Berkowitz, 1993).
 Even if punishment occurs under these ideal conditions, it may only suppress aggressive behavior temporarily, and it has several undesirable long-term consequences.
 Most important, punishment models the aggressive behavior it seeks to prevent.
 Longitudinal studies have shown that children who are physically punished by their parents at home are more aggressive outside the home, such as in school (e.g., Lefkowitz, Huesmann, & Eron, 1978).
 Because punishment is unpleasant, it can also trigger aggression just like other unpleasant events.

 Although specific aggression intervention strategies cannot be discussed in any detail here, there are two important general points to be made.
 First, successful interventions target as many causes of aggression as possible and attempt to tackle them collectively.
 Interventions that are narrowly focused at removing a single cause of aggression, however well conducted, are bound to fail.
 In general, external causes are easier to change than internal causes.
-For example, one can reduce exposure to violent media or alcohol consumption, and make unpleasant situations more tolerable (e.g., use air conditioners when it is hot, reduce crowding in stressful environments such as prisons and psychiatric wards).
+For example, one can reduce alcohol consumption, and make unpleasant situations more tolerable (e.g., use air conditioners when it is hot, reduce crowding in stressful environments such as prisons and psychiatric wards).

 Second, aggression problems are best treated in early development, when people are still malleable.
 As was mentioned previously, aggression is very stable over time, almost as stable as intelligence.
 If young children display excessive levels of aggression (often in the form of hitting, biting, or kicking), it places them at high risk for becoming violent adolescents and even violent adults.
 It is much more difficult to alter aggressive behaviors when they are part of an adult personality, than when they are still in development.